 With over 840 square miles of land, 22 miles of beaches and 10 different neighborhoods to explore, Jacksonville is definitely a place to visit.

 Despite its 6,000 years worth of history dating back to the Timucuan Indians, Jacksonville is growing and flourishing as both a destination and a place to live, having the youngest population in Florida with a median age of 35.

 In fact, it’s one of the 21 Super Cool US Cities ranked by Expedia’s Viewfinder Travel Blog in 2017.

-If you only have a day to explore the city, here’s a great itinerary which focuses on the city proper since The Beaches are at least 30 minutes away.
-This guide covers some of the best restaurants and things to do in Jacksonville!
+If you only have a day to explore Jax, here’s a great itinerary which focuses on the city proper since The Beaches are at least 30 minutes away.
+This day trip guide covers some of the best things to do and restaurants in Jacksonville.

 Breakfast at Maple Street Biscuit